pdbme/pdb-api-doc/README.md

 # pdb-api-doc
-API Documention for an adult database
+API Documention for porndb.me - porn database with API

 Examples and Documentation how to query the API in our WIKI: https://github.com/pdbme/pdb-api-doc/wiki